 History and Evolution

 The understanding and importance of accuracy and precision have evolved over time with the advancement of science and technology.
 In early scientific experiments, measurements were often limited by the precision of available instruments, and accuracy was difficult to ascertain due to the lack of reliable standards.
-As instrumentation improved, scientists began to appreciate the need for both accurate and precise measurements.
+Think about it: as instrumentation improved, scientists began to appreciate the need for both accurate and precise measurements.
 Statistical methods were developed to quantify uncertainty and assess the quality of data.
-Today, quality control and quality assurance procedures emphasize the importance of both accuracy and precision in various fields.
+Today, quality control and quality assurance procedures stress the importance of both accuracy and precision in various fields.

 Essential Concepts